The Heart Part 5: Music video and analysis

 The music video for "The Heart Part 5", directed by Lamar and Dave Free, was released alongside the song on May 8, 2022.
-In the video, Lamar performs the song against a red wall, while using deepfake technology to transform himself into six modern Black American figures: in order, they are former football player and convicted felon O. J. Simpson, rapper Ye, actors Jussie Smollett and Will Smith, former basketball player Kobe Bryant, and rapper Nipsey Hussle.
+The music video begins with a note stating "I am.
+All of us", which is signed with the name Oklama, having been used in a formal letter about leaving Top Dawg Entertainment.
+In the video, Lamar performs the song against a red wall, while using deepfake technology to transform himself into six modern Black American figures: in order, they are former football player and convicted felon O. J. Simpson, rapper Kanye West, actors Jussie Smollett and Will Smith, former basketball player Kobe Bryant, and rapper Nipsey Hussle.
 The deepfakes were made by South Park creators Trey Parker and Matt Stone's studio Deep Voodoo.

 Each of the six deepfakes perform a verse from the song that reflects on their own perspectives.
 Simpson's verse, which addresses itself as being done "for the culture", mentions a "bulletproof rover" as a reference to his 1994 Ford Bronco chase.
 Ye's verse reflects on his battle with what was believed to be bipolar disorder and how often he has been taken advantage of.
 Smollett's verse reflects on the hypocrisy surrounding the media coverage of his 2019 hate crime hoax and subsequent arrest.
 Smith's verse reflects on the backlash he received following his slapping incident of Chris Rock at the 94th Academy Awards.
 After a moment of silence from Lamar, Bryant's verse reflects on being an influential figure through hard work and dedication.
 Hussle's verse, the longest in the video, takes the form of a soliloquy in the aftermath of his 2019 murder, saying that he is in heaven and forgives his killer but that his "soul's in question".

+Commercial performance

+Upon its release, "The Heart Part 5" appeared on multiple charts.
+On the week of May 21, 2022, the single debuted and peaked at number fifteen on the US Billboard Hot 100 and number five on the US Hot R&B/Hip-Hop Songs chart, remaining in both charts for another week.
+It also peaked at number 25 on the Global 200 and number eighteen on the Canadian Hot 100.
+In the United Kingdom, the single peaked at number 24 on the Singles chart and number ten on the Hip Hop/R&B Singles chart.
+"The Heart Part 5" topped the South Africa Streaming chart and peaked at number six on the Sweden Heatseeker chart.
+Elsewhere, the single appeared on charts from Australia, Iceland, Lithuania, the Netherlands, New Zealand, Portugal, and Switzerland.